 Anne Roosevelt, Honorary Chair

 In-Person and Virtually on Thursday, October 14, 2021

-Join Openlands for the 2021 Annual Luncheon honoring U.S. Senator Dick Durbin’s environmental and conservation legacy.
-From ensuring clean water through the Great Lakes Restoration Initiative and protecting vital landscapes like Hackmatack National Wildlife Refuge to championing current legislation supporting new green jobs for a healthier, more climate resilient future, the Senator’s passion for the environment has been instrumental in ensuring the protection of people and nature.
+On October 14, 2021, over 600 people joined Openlands in person and virtually for the 2021 Annual Luncheon and raised over $400,000 for its mission and work.
+Openlands was proud to honor U.S. Senator Dick Durbin for his conservation and environmental legacy.
+From ensuring clean water through the Great Lakes Restoration Initiative and protecting vital landscapes like Hackmatack National Wildlife Refuge to championing current legislation supporting new green jobs for a healthier, more climate-resilient future, the Senator’s passion for the environment has been instrumental in ensuring the protection of people and nature.

 Consistently the largest gathering of conservation-minded organizations, volunteers, and elected officials in the state of Illinois, the Openlands Annual Luncheon recognizes the achievements of environmental leaders in our region and celebrates the importance of conservation and environmental stewardship locally, nationally, and internationally.

 For information on future Annual Luncheon sponsorship opportunities contact Abigail Mattson in the Office of Development.